KG-NINJA/openai-to-z-fuwa/README.md

 🐾 **What is "Fuwa"?**
-In Japanese, *fuwa-fuwa* means "soft, fluffy, and flexible"—the opposite of rigid.
+In Japanese, *fuwa-fuwa* means “soft, fluffy, and flexible”—never rigid.
-Our algorithms, inspired by this spirit, remain adaptive and resonant—never locked, always learning, just like intuition and the living world.
+Inspired by this, our algorithms are always adaptive, never locked:
+**flexibility, intuition, and nature—woven together.**

 ## ⚡️ TL;DR